 Website Services.
 During 1999, the Company chose Red 5 Interactive, Inc. ("Red 5"), after evaluating other potential service providers, to develop websites for many of the Company's Centers.

-During 2003, Red 5 was paid \$614,990 for the website design, development, applications, maintenance, hosting and support services it provided under certain agreements with the Company.
-Red 5 will continue to provide these services to an increasing number of the Company's websites as well as additional specialty services to the Company during 2004 at an estimated cost of \$620,000.
-The Company believes the terms of these agreements with Red 5 are fair to the Company and are no less favorable than those available through unrelated third parties providing comparable services.
+During 2004 Red 5 was paid \$614,990 for the website design, development, applications, maintenance, hosting and support services it provided under certain agreements with the Company.
+Red 5 will continue to provide these services to an increasing number of the Company's websites as well as additional specialty services to the Company during 2005 at an estimated cost of \$700,000.
+The Company believes the terms of these agreements with Red 5 are fair and reasonable to the Company and are no less favorable than those available through unrelated third parties providing comparable services.
 The E.C.
-Coppola Family Limited Partnership (an entity controlled by Mr. E. Coppola) owns a 25.5% interest in Red 5.
-This family partnership is 90% owned by the trusts for Mr. E. Coppola's children and 5% owned by each of Mr. Coppola and his wife.
-Mr. Coppola's interest and involvement in the transactions with Red 5 is solely through the E.C.
-Coppola Family Limited Partnership's ownership of Red 5 stock.
-Mr. Coppola's brother-in-law is the President and CEO, a director and 25% shareholder of Red 5.
+Coppola Family Limited Partnership (an entity controlled by Mr. E. Coppola) owned a 25.5% interest in Red 5 which was sold in June of 2004.
+Mr. Coppola's brother-in-law is the President and CEO, a director and, with his wife and children, owns 100% of Red 5.